Friday, July 7, 2017

 • The Evidence For Peter Being The First Pope Is Entirely Lacking:

 -In regards to the broader context of the New Testament, it never mentions the one-head bishop structure that is found in the modern Church of Rome.
-Further, nowhere is the Apostle Peter said to have passed on his apostolic authority to a designated successor.
-We have no hint of a discussion as to who would occupy his seat of authority after his departure from this world.
-In Scripture, the Apostle Peter does not act in the dictatorial manner that popes have done.
-Although he can rightly be accredited as playing an important role in the spread of the gospel, we never see him acting as "Prince of the Apostles."
+Further, nowhere is the Apostle Peter said to have passed on apostolic authority to a designated successor.
+In Scripture, he does not act in the dictatorial manner that popes have done.
+Although Peter can rightly be accredited as playing a vital role in the spread of the gospel, we never see him acting as "Prince of the Apostles."

 • Even If The Apostle Peter Were The Rock Of Matthew 16:18, That Fact Would Still Not Grant The Pope Universal Jurisdiction Over Christendom:

 -The establishment of some sort of authoritative office with successors is nowhere present in Matthew 16.
-This passage says nothing about submission to an earthly institution that is headquartered in Rome, Italy.
 Roman Catholics are placing too much weight on a single passage of Scripture.
 They are merely reading ideas into a context where such notions are absent.
 Even if Peter were the rock of Matthew 16:18, that would still not make Peter the first pope of the Roman Catholic Church.
 There are scholars who hold to that view, yet reject the claims to authority made by the papacy.

 3 comments: